sirixdb/sirixdb.github.io/docs/jsoniq-api.md

 `xml:open-revisions($database as xs:string, $resource as xs:string, $startDateTime as xs:dateTime, $endDateTime as xs:dateTime) as node()*`

-For instance we can use the following Java code:
+For instance, we can use the following Java code:

 ```java
 try (final var store = BasicDBStore.newBuilder().build()